Eyelid Surgery (Blepharoplasty)

 What Does the Blepharoplasty Procedure Entail?

 Eyelid surgery is usually performed under general anesthesia on an outpatient basis at the Surgery Center of Weston.
-The procedure typically takes about three to four hours to complete depending on the unique details of your surgery.
+The procedure typically takes about 1-2 hours to complete depending on the unique details of your surgery.
 To avoid the appearance of visible scarring following eyelid surgery, Dr. Rothfield carefully places the incisions along the upper eyelid crease and/or along the lower lashline.
 With these incisions he is able to access and adjust deeper tissue (fat and musculature), as well as remove excess skin.
 When surgical enhancement of the lid is complete, the incision is precisely closed with tiny stitches.
-At the end of surgery, the eyes are bandaged to provide protection and support healing.
+At the end of surgery, cool compresses are placed to limit swelling and provide comfort.

 What Is Eyelid Surgery Recovery Like?